 Come on an adventure in the heartland of Aboriginal culture in Australia.
 Learn to recognise cultural differences and act in accordance.
 Take from this land and its people a newfound wisdom, respect and awareness.

 Tour Operation Times

-Luridgii Cross Cultural Awareness Tours operate 7 days a week throughout the year.
+Luridgii Cultural Tours operate 7 days a week throughout the year.

 You can book this tour as an add on to your Junama Tagalong Tour, just call and let us know what you want to do and we can tailor it to your needs.

 minimum of 6 people.

-Tailored programs are availble for Corporates please call Luridgii to discuss your requirements.
+Tailored programs are available please call Luridgii to discuss your requirements.

 10 THINGS PARTICIPANTS CAN EXPECT TO DISCOVER: